hypothesis/h/docs/api/design/bulk-api/solutions/specifying-actions.md

 # <a name='conclusions'></a>Conclusions

+_Warning: Some of this is out of date, if we use JSON-API objects!_

 #### There is a clear readability gap (list > var dict > static dict)

 For the sake argument we will imagine that keys are jiggled randomly in dicts